-The discipline of Psychology offers two research-focused MA degrees:
+The Department of Psychology offers three research-related MA degrees:

-*PLEASE NOTE that prospective applicants should consult with the Course Coordinator, Dr Kevin Whitehead, prior to submitting an application in order to establish whether a suitable supervisor is available should the applicant be accepted.
+*PLEASE NOTE that prospective applicants should contact the Course Coordinator, Prof. Jill Bradbury, prior to submitting an application to establish whether a suitable potential supervisor is available.

-Master of Arts in Psychology by Coursework and Research Report
+MA in the field of Psychology by Coursework and Research Report

 The MA in Psychology by Coursework and Research Report may be done as a full-time or part-time degree.
-Students are expected to complete the degree in one year if doing the course full-time, and in two years if doing the course part-time.
-The degree equips students to be multi-skilled social science researchers, and can serve as a basis for an academic career.
+Students are expected to complete the degree in one year if registered full-time, and in two years if doing the course part-time.
+The degree equips students to work in specialised conceptual or research-related areas, or applied work in NGOs or other sectors (depending on the modules completed for the degree), and can serve as a basis for an academic career.

 PSYC7025 - Multivariate Research Design and Analysis